logion-network/logion-collator/README.md

 Logion's [white paper](https://docs.logion.network/logion-white-paper/) describes all the aspects that will be/are implemented by this runtime.

-In particular, you will find there a descripiton of Logion's [tokenomics](https://docs.logion.network/logion-white-paper/tokenomics/introduction-to-logion-tokenomics) and future [governance](https://docs.logion.network/logion-white-paper/governance/the-logion-governance-model-in-a-nutshell).
+In particular, you will find there a description of Logion's [tokenomics](https://docs.logion.network/logion-white-paper/tokenomics/introduction-to-logion-tokenomics) and future [governance](https://docs.logion.network/logion-white-paper/governance/the-logion-governance-model-in-a-nutshell).

 ## Test locally